The Initial Probate Process

 *A corporation can act as the personal representative if the corporation is authorized to act as a fiduciary in Texas.

-You can schedule your introductory call here.
+You can schedule your Discovery Call here.

-Before the consultation, the office will send you a link to an online form for you to complete before we meet.
+Before the meeting, the office will send you a link to an online form for you to complete before we meet.
 This form will ask for information about the deceased person, that person’s family, and about you.
-The details are important because the strength of the advice provided in your consultation depends on the information you provide.
+The details are important because the strength of the advice provided in your meeting depends on the information you provide.
 Please bring the will with you to the meeting if you have one.

 The next steps will depend on each potential client’s individual situation and depend on whether a formal administration is required.
-If the personal representative decides to work with McCreary Law Office, we will sign an agreement and develop the plan to proceed.
+If the personal representative or executor decides to work with McCreary Law Office, we will sign an agreement and develop the plan to proceed.